Recipe List Actions

 • 3 tablespoons unsalted butter, cold

-To clarify the butter, place a large skillet over medium-low heat.
+To clarify the butter, place a large skillet over low heat.
 Add butter and allow to slowly melt.
-After about 10 minutes, use a teaspoon to scrape and discard the white milk solids that rise to the top of the melted butter.
+After about 10 minutes, use a teaspoon to scrape the top of the melted butter and discard the white milk solids.
+If you have a very small hand-held strainer, you can run that through the butter to remove the solids.
 This process may take a total of 15 minutes.
 Once all of the milk solids have been discarded, the remaining oil is the clarified butter.
+Shut off heat until ready to brown the veal.

 With the pan off the heat, pour in the lemon juice and wine.
-Place back on medium-low heat and stir to pick up any brown bits on the bottom of the pan.
-Let reduce slightly for five minutes then lower the heat.
-Stir in the remaining 3 tablespoons of cold butter, one at a time, allowing each to melt before stirring in the next.
-Assemble the saltimbocca.
+Place back on medium-low heat and stir to pick up any brown bits (fond) on the bottom of the pan.
+Let reduce slightly for 5 to 10 minutes.
+While the sauce reduces slightly, assemble the saltimbocca.

 Place one slice of prosciutto on top of each veal scaloppini.
-Now spread the spinach evenly over each piece of prosciutto.
-Place each layered saltimbocca in the sauce and cover with the sliced fresh mozzarella.
-Put the lid on the skillet and turn the heat off.
-Let stand 5 minutes so cheese just starts to melt.
+Now divide and spread the spinach evenly over each piece of prosciutto.
+Follow with sliced fresh mozzarella to cover the little packets.
+Remove the reduced sauce from the heat and turn the flame to low.
+Place the remaining 3 tablespoons of cold butter in the middle of the reduction and stir constantly until melted and sauce has thickened.
+Put pan back over low heat and add each saltimbocca packet to the sauce but do not cover the packets with sauce.
+Place the lid on the pan and let stand 5 minutes so cheese just starts to melt.
 Spoon sauce on warmed plates, place the saltimbocca in the sauce and drizzle more lemon-wine sauce around each saltimbocca.
+Serve with a side of spaghetti and marinara and/or an antipasto salad.